 3. Factual grounding: Is each claim tied to source material?

-This actually worked.
-Not because the evals themselves were technically better, but because I'd developed a better hypothesis about what "good financial analysis" meant.
-The evals reflected my improved understanding of the task.
+This tends to work, not because the evals are technically better, but because the decomposition reflects a better hypothesis about what "good financial analysis" means.
+The evals track an improved understanding of the task.

 The Goodhart's Law Problem